Spore Testing FAQ

 Tests are processed the same day they are received, followed by an incubation period.
 The length of the incubation period is as follows:

-Chemical sterilizers (such as Harvey Chemiclave) - 3 business days
+Chemical sterilizers (such as Harvey Chemiclave) - 3 days

 Dry Heat and EtO sterilizers - 7 days

-Satisfactory results are reported and available on the final day of incubation.
-Unsatisfactory tests may be reported sooner than these times, after undergoing a secondary confirmation step.
+Passing results are reported and available on the final day of incubation.
+Failed spore tests may be reported sooner than these times, after undergoing a secondary confirmation step.

 The CDC also recommends testing when a new type of packaging material is used, after training new sterilization personnel, after a sterilizer has been repaired, and after any change in your sterilizer loading procedures.